Here's what the FBI Agents Association says about recent threats to federal agents - NewsBreak

 The Trump Organization's former CFO is expected to admit to 15 felonies

+Longtime Trump Organization executive Allen Weisselberg is expected to plead guilty on Thursday to a tax fraud scheme in New York.
 A longtime executive at the Trump Organization is expected to plead guilty to tax fraud in Manhattan criminal court today.
-That would make Allen Weisselberg the latest Trump ally to be convicted at trial or plead guilty to a felony.
-He worked for Donald Trump long before he ran for president.

-Federal judge creates a path for releasing redacted affidavit from Mar-a-Lago search

-A judge says he's leaning toward making more information public about the FBI search of former President Trump's home in Florida.
-The DOJ has one week to provide a redacted copy of the affidavit.
+LEILA FADEL, HOST:.
+That would make Allen Weisselberg the...

 Comments / 0